x-mark

 Clare Kirk

-Clare has a degree in English Literature, and after working in the leisure and entertainment sectors in the UK she spent 16 years with technology startups in Silicon Valley, much of that time as an independent marketing consultant with a focus on branding and digital marketing.
+Clare has a degree in English Literature and has worked in marketing communications for 25 years, with a focus on branding and digital marketing.
+She spent 16 years with technology startups in Silicon Valley, much of that time as an independent consultant.

-Back in the UK, Clare’s life-long passion for history led her to the Heritage Sector; she has worked as a consultant and museum manager and is a professional genealogist.
-Clare is also a Trustee of Cotswold Archaeology, a professional soprano, and a keen blogger.
+Back in the UK, Clare’s life-long passion for history led her to the Heritage Sector; she has worked as a consultant and museum manager and is is a Trustee of Cotswold Archaeology.
+Clare is also a professional genealogist and a keen blogger at digupyourancestors.com.

 Clare works freelance and part-time for the Friends.